dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Presentation/ReadMe.Presentation.md

 If You want to change the secret, just use configure endpoint again and again scan the `QR code`.

+## Login by Google

+1. Go to GoogleCloud **APIs & Services** (create google project at first if needed)
+2. Go to Credentials and click "Create Credentials" and choose **OAuth client ID** and then **Web application**
+3. Set project and uri.
+4. Create credentials and safety store clientId and secret (not directly in appsettings!)
+1.
 ## Enum to string conversion

 Due to the